telerik/ajax-docs/controls/htmlchart/troubleshooting/common-issues.md

 ## RadHtmlChart Cannot be Bound to a Data Source that Has Special Characters in Its Field Names

+**Solution**: Rename the fields in the query so they do not contain special symbols like white space (intervals), quotation marks, apostrophes, slashes, brackets and so on.

-Solution: Special characters in data source field names are escaped by surrounding the name with quotes and brackets (see **Example 3**).
+**Potential Workaround**: Special characters in data source field names can sometimes be escaped by surrounding the name with quotes and brackets (see **Example 4**).
+This applies to properties of the axes.
+Properties of series may work without such escaping (see **Example 5**).

+>note Certain special characters may still break this and you also need to make sure to escape the field names properly for JavaScript, such as in client templates (see **Example 5**) and that may not always be possible.
+In such cases you need to rename the fields so they do not contain special symbols and follow the rules for JavaScript variable names.

 >caution There are invalid characters in data source field names that cannot be escaped including "(", ")", "[", "]", ".", "/", "\".
 More information is available in the [Datacolumn name illegal character](https://social.msdn.microsoft.com/Forums/en-US/e2a88f75-da11-49db-8ec8-ef3007a66d28/datacolumn-name-illegal-character) forum post.